knapeto/Isomorphic-App/README.md

 Isomorphic-App
 ==============

-Experimentation with webpack, react, backbone and asynchronous loading of routes<br/><br/>
+Experimentation with webpack, react, backbone and asynchronous loading of routes on the client side.<br/><br/>

 Playing aroung with require.ensure feature of webpack to load each route asynchronously,<br/>
 plus server side rendering of react components.<br/><br/>